 Mayor of Bulgaria's Galiche Remains in Custody

-The controversial mayor of the Bulgarian village of Galiche, Tsenko Chokov, who is charged with heading an organised crime group, remains in custody.
+The appellate specialised criminal court ruled on Tuesday that the controversial mayor of the Bulgarian village of Galiche, Tsenko Chokov, is to remain in custody.

-As a result Kasamov has been released, while Vasil Filipovski has been placed under house arrest.
+Later, Kasamov was released, while another of the detained, Vasil Filipovski, was placed under house arrest.

-The court ruled that together with Chokov and his son, four other people should also remain in custody.
+The court ruled on Tuesday that Martin and the four other suspects are also to remain in custody.

-However the court did not agree with the prosecution that Chokov was the head of the organised group
+The appellate court did not agree with the prosecution that Chokov was ringleader of the group despite the abundant evidence, but according to it there was evidence that his son often headed the group.

 - » Record for Bulgaria: Family Gave EUR 40,000 to Phone Scammers